The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 - HIKE the 3.5 mile flat and enjoyable pathway.

-Urubamba
+Urubamba Peru

-Urubamba Peru is an excellent village to discover all the highlights of the Sacred Valley in Peru and is my absolute favorite village to base from and explore all the treasure of the Urubamba Valley.
+Urubamba Peru is an excellent village to discover all the highlights of the Sacred Valley in Peru and is my absolute favorite village to base from and explore all the treasures of the Urubamba Valley.

-Urubamba has an authentic market, artisanal shops, delicious restaurants, and the popular salt ponds are just a few minutes away via collectivo.
+Urubamba has an authentic market, artisanal shops, and delicious restaurants.
+Many of the best places to visit in the Sacred Valley are only a few minutes away via collectivo.

 Jump to | Urubamba Restaurants | Public Transportation Tips | Where to Stay in Urubamba

-Things to Do in Urubamba Peru
+Best Things to Do in Urubamba Peru

 Authentic Urubamba Market

 Urubamba is home to one of the most bustling markets in the Sacred Valley in Peru.
 The Urubamba market runs on Wednesdays, Fridays, and Sundays.
-Wednesday is the busiest day where many local people from the mountain communities come in to sell their goods, including livestock.
-The people of the mountain communities are always dressed in their beautiful and colorful traditional clothing.
+Wednesday is the busiest day when many local people from the mountain communities come in to sell their goods, including livestock.

-Top Secret Sacred Valley Hikes
+Best Sacred Valley Hikes in Urubamba

 Urubamba has some of the best hiking trails in the Sacred Valley in Peru, right in their backyard.
 See why Urubamba makes a perfect playground for those looking to hike in the Sacred Valley.